mdkwe/FiBot/README.md

-# Memor.ia - Enlighten Your Investment Strategy
+# FiBot - Enlighten Your Investment Strategy

 Started: January 9, 2024

-Memor.ia is a third-party application designed to help users manage their investment strategy intelligently.
+FiBot is a third-party application designed to help users manage their investment strategy intelligently.
 Our mission is to provide advanced tools and features to optimize investment performance while minimizing risks.

 ## License